ni/measurement-plugin-python/examples/nivisa_dmm_measurement/README.md

 - NI-VISA
 - Optional: NI Instrument Simulator software

+Note:
-Note: This example uses the custom instrument driver `_visa_dmm.py` to perform the device-specific commands and queries.
+- This example uses the custom instrument driver `_visa_dmm.py` to perform the device-specific commands and queries.
+- The `_visa_dmm.py` driver currently provides support exclusively for the `34401` DMM instrument.

 ### Required Hardware